 Examples of single carriageways:

-The speed limit on a dual carriageway is 'national speed limit' which is 60mph for a car, and 50mph for a car towing a trailer.
+The speed limit on a single carriageway is 'national speed limit' which is 60mph for a car, and 50mph for a car towing a trailer.
 You will often find slower-moving road users on single carriageways so always be aware of cyclists, tractors or equine.

 Whilst the maximum speed limit on a single carriageway is 60mph you must always use your own common sense; do not approach bends or dips in the road at 60mph, and you're likely to need to drive much slower in adverse weather conditions.